areve/vue-pwa-demo/README.md

 * add a button to add a new note
 * add a remove button to each note
 * add input and textarea
-* add edit and cancel buttons to notes
+* add edit and done buttons to notes
+* add save to localStorage
+* add icons

 ## Build Setup